microsoft/Accera/docs/Reference/classes/Plan/tensorize.md

 # Accera v1.2.3 Reference

 ## `accera.Plan.tensorize(indices)`
-Only available for targets that have native matrix multiplication instruction (tensor core) support.
+Only available for targets with native matrix multiplication instruction (tensor core) support.
 Marks the dimensions of the iteration-space for tensorization.
 Only perfectly nested loops of the following form can be tensorized:

 ```python
 for i in range(M):